- What Does It Mean When Your Cat Bites You?

 Ouch!
-Yet again, your cat got a hold of your fingers – and all you were doing was petting it!
+The cat’s got a hold of your fingers again—and all you did was pet it!
 At first, sudden nips from your cat can be off-putting.
-Heck, it might even hurt your feelings depending on your relationship with your feline companion thus far.
-Yet, cat biting isn’t always an explicitly negative thing.
-Sometimes, it may not have anything to do with you at all.
+Heck, it might even hurt your feelings, depending on your relationship.
+But cat biting isn’t always completely negative.
+In fact, in some cases, it might not have anything to do with you at all.

-Cats are just like people in that they differ greatly when it comes to how they express their emotions, especially affection.
-For instance, think about humans’ love languages.
+Cats are just like people in that they differ significantly in their emotional expressions, especially concerning affection.
+Think about humans’ love languages.
 Some people enjoy “physical touch” as their primary sign of affection, so they may hold hands and hug a lot.
 The same can be true of your cat.

-A cat that nibbles on its human while being pet or during a cuddly moment may merely be expressing its fondness.
-However, since this isn’t the most apparent display of love, you’ll need to be mindful of how and where your cat is biting you.
+A cat that nibbles on its human while being pet or during other interactions could merely be expressing fondness.
+But this isn’t always obvious, so you’ll need to be mindful of how and where your cat bites.

-Headbutting (or bunting): Cats like to rub their heads against their human companions, but it’s not just for cuddling.
+- Headbutting (or bunting): Cats like to rub their heads against their humans.
+But it’s not just for cuddling.
 Cats have scent glands on numerous spots across their bodies.
-When a cat rubs up on you, it’s essentially marking you, strengthening your bond, making your cat more secure in your relationship.
+When a cat rubs up on you, it’s essentially marking you, strengthening your bond, and making your cat more secure in your relationship.

-Kneading: This behavior has several meanings, a few of which are related to your cat’s contentment and territoriality.
+- Kneading (or “making biscuits”): This behavior, appearing similar to the human behavior of kneading dough for baking, has several meanings.
+A few are related to your cat’s contentment and territoriality.
 A lovey-dovey cat may be digging its paws into a surface (or you) for physical comfort or using its paws’ scent glands to claim its resting place.

-Purring: There is no definitive reason why a cat might purr, but personal experience and scientific observations thus far tell us that it’s a sound of contentment.
-Some believe that kittens developed the sound to tell their parents that they’re ok and safe.
+- Purring: There is no single, definitive reason why cats purr.
+But so far, personal experience and scientific observations tell us that it’s a sound of contentment.
+Some believe that kittens developed the sound to tell their parents that they’re safe and okay.
 Into adulthood, purring is related to healing and pleasure.

-Why Does My Cat Grab My Hand and Bite Me?
+Why Does My Cat Bite Me and Hold On?

-The most likely explanation for why your cat may be grabbing and biting your hand is because it’s in hyper-aroused during playtime.
-Rough physical play is quite common for young kittens.
+When a cat randomly bites you and holds on, it’s most likely because it’s over-excited during playtime.
+Rough physical play is pretty normal for young kittens.
 Chances are, if you’ve let a nibble or a pounce slide once or twice, you’ve inadvertently taught your cat that this behavior is ok.
-This only encourages the behavior further until it becomes a problem.
+This only encourages cat biting and pouncing further, until it becomes a real problem.

 Still, “play aggression” is a habit that even adult cats have a hard time letting go.
 Experts say that this behavior reaches its peak in the mornings and evenings, as it parallels when your cat would engage in hunting behavior in the wild.
 Compounding factors that might predispose your cat to this behavior include a short attention span and an inclination to boredom.

-This means that cats with few or no toys (or no interest in their current toys) are more prone to bite you.
-Regardless of your cat’s personality and wealth of toys, it’s important to understand that playful aggression is natural and your cat should not be punished for it (even if it hurts!).
-Instead, it’s best to look for avenues to redirect their excess energy and discourage your cat’s fixation on your hands.
+This means that cats with few or no toys (or no interest in their current toys) are more prone to biting.
+But regardless of your cat’s personality and available toys, it’s important to understand that playful aggression is natural and your cat should not be punished for it (even if it hurts!).
+Instead, it’s best to redirect their excess energy and discourage your cat’s fixation on you as its target.